PPPoE Disconnect button with multiple PPPoE interfaces

 I've tried disabling and re-enabling the interface(s) as well as opening and re-saving the interface's gateway entry but nothing seems to work.

-#6 Updated by Pho Bia over 8 years ago
+#6 Updated by Pho Bia almost 9 years ago

 I heard from gnhb in the forums who indicated this was/is due to my PPPoE interfaces having the "Dial-on-Demand" enabled.